 There were no doctors aboard the flights, and the nurses took on duties usually reserved for doctors.
 Add on the idea that the plane might be attacked on the way to pick up patients, and it became a dangerous, high-pressure job.

-By January 1944, Whittle was based in England, flying troops from the front lines of Europe back to the safety of the English countryside.
+By January 1944, Whittle was based in England, flying with troops from the front lines of Europe back to the safety of the English countryside.
 She flew more than 40 missions aboard Douglas C-47 Skytrains between January and September 1944.

 By the end of September of that year, Allied forces had liberated Belgium, and its government had returned to Antwerp from London.
 American troops already had reached the Siegfried Line, Germany’s outer defense system, and casualties from Operation Market Garden were pouring in from the Netherlands.